reedspool/nakedjsx-site/README.md

 See [Topic: Operating This Website](./posts/topic-operating-this-website.mdx) for deployment operations explanation and other information.

+See [Server README](server/README.md) for instructions on building, running, and deploying the server.

 ## Usage

 Still early development, so these operations are not well defined and in flux.
 This document may already be out of date.